Audience:

 Curriculum Development and Evaluation:

 Development: To build a curriculum based on an existing competency model, the relevant competencies must be translated into learning objectives.
-Learning objectives are statements that describe ways that students can demonstrate mastery of the competency in an educational setting.
-Curriculum developers can then devise lesson plans that will take learners to the desired level of competency.
+Learning objectives are statements describing ways students can demonstrate mastery of the competency in an educational setting.
+Curriculum developers can then devise lesson plans to reach the desired competency level.

-Evaluation: Competency models are a resource for evaluating existing curriculum to ensure that it addresses business and industry's needs.
-Compare the learning objectives of the curriculum to the model's competencies to identify which knowledge, skills, and abilities are insufficiently addressed.
-For example, a program or department administrator may ask individual educators to compare
+Evaluation: Competency models are a resource for evaluating existing curriculum to ensure it addresses business and industry needs.
+Compare the learning objectives of the curriculum to the model's competencies to identify gaps.
+For example, a program administrator may ask educators to align course content with a model's competencies.

 Use the Curriculum Analysis Worksheet to develop or evaluate a curriculum using a competency model.

 The GeoTech Center, which led the validation of the Geospatial Technology Competency Model, has used the model to develop a Curriculum Analysis Worksheet.
-GeoTech offers workshops and tips on how the model can be used to improve existing curricula.
-Colleges around the country are using the tool to evaluate their geospatial courses and programs.
-Read the full story at: www.careeronestop.org/competencymodel/Info_Documents/Geospatial_CaseSummary.pdf.
+GeoTech offers workshops and tips on how the model can improve existing curricula.
+Colleges nationwide use the tool to evaluate geospatial courses and programs.
+Read the full story at: www.careeronestop.org/competencymodel/Info_Documents/Geospatial_CaseSummary.pdf

-Visit the Models in Action to learn about the many additional ways competency models are being used.
+Visit the Models in Action to learn about additional uses of competency models.

-- If you have not already done so, select or customize an industry competency model which identifies the knowledge, skills, and abilities needed for successful performance within the industry.
-For assistance developing a competency model, see the CMC User Guide - Competency Models.
+- Select or customize an industry competency model identifying the knowledge, skills, and abilities needed for performance.
+For assistance, see the CMC User Guide - Competency Models.

 - Download competencies and key behaviors to the Curriculum Analysis Worksheet.